 DNSSEC (domain name system security) is a new online security system that ensures people reach a genuine website, rather than a look-alike pirate site.

-Cyber attack is real and it has affected countries as whole – in 2007, Estonia was under a series of cyber attacks which crippled the internet across the country.
+Cyberattack is real and it has affected countries as a whole – in 2007, Estonia was under a series of cyber-attacks which crippled the internet across the country.
 Banks, government departments and the national media all found their websites swamped by a tidal wave of spam which took them down (Source: BBC)

 In Malaysia, we have CyberSecurity Malaysia which comes under the purview of Ministry of Science, Technology and Innovation, Malaysia (MOSTI).
 CyberSecurity Malaysia also handles MyCERT – The Malaysian Computer Emergency Response Team that provides emergency response to computer security related emergencies as well as assistance in handling incidents such as computer abuses, hack attempts and other information security breaches.

-That is fine but what about webmasters, businesses and individuals who let themselves vulnerable to cyber attacks?
+That is fine but what about webmasters, businesses and individuals who let themselves vulnerable to cyber-attacks?
 I lost count of seeing people connecting to the internet without a proper anti-virus, anti-spam, software updates and firewall in place – even in this internet age.
-Many of the websites which requires people to input sensitive information are still using unsecured webpage (ASTRO finally took up notice and has secured webpage for account holders but GSC is still stubborn as hell).
+Many of the websites which require people to input sensitive information are still using unsecured webpage (ASTRO finally took up the notice and has secured webpage for account holders but GSC is still stubborn as hell).

 The more vulnerable computers out there, it is easier to launch a massive cyber attack.
 Good knowledge is good but what cannot be excused is ignorance on purpose.
 We will never know when one will hit us online.